balena-labs-projects/balena-dash/README.md

 The `BACKLIGHT_ON` and `BACKLIGHT_OFF` variables accept standard cron syntax; take a look at https://crontab.guru if you’re not familiar.
 For more instructions check out [our blog post](https://www.balena.io/blog/automate-the-backlight-timer-on-your-balenadash-display/).

-## Switching URLs quickly using your web browser or Slack

-Your balenaDash device is also running a small webserver on port 80.
-The screen will show the URL configured at `WPE_URL` normally, but the webserver allows you to put other URLs on screen quickly and easily.
-If you tell balenaCloud to expose your device's public URL, then you can even control it with Slack (or `curl`, or anything that can use webhooks).
-[More details](https://github.com/mozz100/tohora/blob/master/README.md)

 ### For a complete tutorial on how to use balenaDash, please check out our blog post at [https://www.balena.io/blog/make-a-web-frame-with-raspberry-pi-in-30-minutes/](https://www.balena.io/blog/make-a-web-frame-with-raspberry-pi-in-30-minutes/)